raomayurs/mandelbrotFractalGeneratorWebApp/README.md

 This package contains code for a web app to generate Mandelbrot fractals.
 Learn more about the Mandelbrot set [here](https://en.wikipedia.org/wiki/Mandelbrot_set).

 The fractals are generated as 700x700 images.
 WebAssembly (WASM) is utilized for performance.
 The C code, responsible for generating Mandelbrot image pixels within specified bounds, is compiled to WASM.
 The WASM module is then loaded into JS and used in HTML to generate and render images.
-All generation occurs client-side in the browser.
+All generation occurs client-side on the browser in real time.

 ## Usage